SunnySuite/Ewalder.jl/docs/src/index.md

 real-space part, evaluated as a sum over point charges at short range, and (2) a Fourier space part, which captures the long-range interactions through a sum over $\mathbf k$-vectors, which label frequencies in the decomposition of total charge density.
-The `Ewalder.jl` implementation uses a straightforward algorithm that scales as $N^{3/2}$ for increasing system sizes $N$ (assuming efficient calculation of the neighbor list).
+The _Ewalder_ implementation uses a straightforward algorithm that scales as $N^{3/2}$ for increasing system sizes $N$ (assuming efficient calculation of the neighbor list).
 For very large scale simulations, it would be preferable to use instead a method that scales near-linearly with $N$, such as